Guidance

 We inform the regional office of the decision to proceed with an MAI.

-How to do an MAI
+How to complete an MAI

 When we are dealing with a potential mass allegation, we follow the working arrangements agreed between the New Zealand Police and Oranga Tamariki in the MAI joint operating procedures and the Child Protection Protocol (CPP) joint operating procedures.